hotaru355/cuckoo-hasura/README.md

 ])
 ```

 Finally, we can include sub model aggregates as well.
-Here an example of getting the avarage number of words of all the authors articles when updating an author by UUID:
+Here an example of getting the average number of words of all the authors articles when updating an author by UUID:
 ```py
 Update(Author).one_by_pk(uuid="ABC", data={..}).returning([
     "uuid",